HandrewOltenish/Godot_Projects/Readme.md

 26. Lesson 18 to 19 Learned the cool arrays, and all their uses.
 The array is a variable, so a WHOLE array can be used as a parameter.
 You can select units, draw paths, and draw a lot of shapes at the same time.
 This could be useful to draw a map for a 2D game, or a texture for a 3D object.
 27. Lesson 20: What are strings, but a miserable pile of characters!
 In this lesson, I tell you, you can use strings to note animation names and play them with select functions.
 Totally tubular.
 28. Lesson 21: RETURN values finally!
+29. Lesson 22: Appending and popping values from array.
+This one was a real doozy.
+The logic is simple to understand, but hard to code at first.
+Having images is really helpful.